betelopson/ASL/README.md

 **IMPORTANT NEWS**

 Update #1, 2021.12.07: Steam and EGS versions have gotten an update (2021.10.28), so tinkering was required to make them work with autosplitter again.
 Also I changed up some things.
 I haven't gotten time to do full runs and test them fully, but from the previous expriences I know some of the traps and everything seems perfect.
+Update #2, 2021.12.08: I used the incorrect heli addresses in the updated version, so the splitter double splitted at heli assault, it is fixed now, no more double splits at that point.
+Note: You need to search for HELI ASSAULT not GUARDIAN ANGEL address, that is true the split is named heli assault, but we finish a guardian angel activity at that point not heli assault which I think is Kinzie's mission, that is why it splits there unnecesarily.

 <hr>